Dhvani-intwala/Cafe-Beats/README.md

 ## Deployment
 This project was deployed to Heroku with following steps:
-1. Use the "pip freeze -> requiremnts.txt" command in the terminal to save any libraries that need to be installed in the file.
+1. Use the "pip freeze -> requirements.txt" command in the terminal to save any libraries that need to be installed in the file.
 2. Navigate to https://www.heroku.com/ and login or create an account.
 3. Click the "new" button in the upper right corner and select "create new app".
 <details>